makermindlane/painlessmesh-SIS/README.md

-# painlessmesh sis non root node
-Smart Irrigation System using painlessmesh
+# Root node code of smart irrigation system

-This is the code for root node which will be connected to starter to control its power relay (swtiching relay on or off hence controlling the starter).
+Code for root node which will be connected to starter to control its power relay (swtiching relay on or off hence controlling the starter).